1Dmar/Discord-BOT-Panel/README.md

 * [Node.JS](https://nodejs.org/en/) (v12.3.1 or later)

 ## 📞 Issues
-If you have any issues feel free to open an issue or join the [Discord Server.](https://discord.com/invite/36HFNV5ZwG)
+If you have any issues feel free to open an issue or join the [Discord Server](https://discord.com/invite/36HFNV5ZwG).

 ## 🧲 Extra
 __Created by GameCreep35#1564__
 * [Discord Server](https://discord.com/invite/36HFNV5ZwG)
 * This file is just the README.md of [LachlanDev's Discord-BOT-Dashboard V2](https://github.com/LachlanDev/Discord-BOT-Dashboard-V2/blob/main/README.md) edited.
-* The copyright on the footer of each pages isn't removed yet, i'll remove it soon.
+* The copyright on the footer of each pages has been edited.
 * Credits to [**LachlanDev#8094**](https://discord.com/invite/w7B5nKB) for the theme and the main files I took for this project.
 </br>